berewt/berewt.github.io/posts/2018-05-19-Dependent-types-as-tests.md

 displayPoints (LTESucc (LTESucc (LTESucc LTEZero))) = "40"
 ```

-And we can know display the whole score, we start with the special cases and
+And we can now display the whole score, starting with the special cases and
 then the general one:

 ```idris